 ||Did Not Pass

-Quality points, which are the numerical equivalents of the letter grades, are used to determine students’ rank in class and academic honors.
+Quality points, the numerical equivalents of the letter grades, determine students’ rank in class and academic honors.
 A minimum grade point average (GPA) of two-point-zero (2.0) is necessary to meet the grade requirements for graduation in all programs.

-Grade point averages are determined by dividing the total number of quality points by the number of credit hours attempted.
+Grade point averages are determined by dividing quality points by the number of credit hours attempted.
 An asterisk beside a grade on the permanent student record means that the course does not count in the grade point average.

 The policy governing academic progress at Edgecombe Community College is intended to assist the student in completing a chosen program of study within a given period.
 Procedures are designed to identify students experiencing academic difficulties and to ensure enrollment in an interventional plan.
 A student must obtain a minimum cumulative grade point average of two-point-zero (2.0 CGPA) for all curriculum programs leading to graduation.
 Specific programs may require a higher GPA for graduation.